-Many of the programs focus on service learning.
-Groups of students travel to Camden or Philadelphia each day to engage with various service organizations, such as food banks and mural arts programs.
-Other groups participate in the local Habitat for Humanity, explore the Pinelands National Reserve, study Philadelphia’s architecture, or work in neighborhood gardens.
+Topics studied vary by grade for Middle School students, while the Upper School students go through a selection process to determine their topic/activities for the week.
+Though the topics differ based on your grade and/or selection, many of the programs similarly focus on service learning.
+Upper School students will travel to Camden each day to engage with various service organizations.
+Other groups will participate in a Bayshore Discovery Project where they will learn about the Delaware Bay wetlands ecosystem and help restore New Jersey’s tall ship, the AJ Meerwald.
 MFS is committed not just to service work, but also to service learning, which means that students will study the causes of and possible solutions to the problems and issues with which they are engaged.

-Art, Chinese culture, and a U.S. 19th century seaport: Students take one-day trips to the Philadelphia Museum of Art and Chinatown, and a three-day trip to Mystic, CT.
+Grade 5: Art, Chinese culture, and a U.S. 19th century seaport—Students take one-day trips to the Philadelphia Museum of Art and Chinatown, and a three-day trip to Mystic, CT.

-Service and Adventure: Students explore local outdoor sites and spend the night at the Pocono Environmental Education Center.
+Grade 6: Service and Adventure—Students explore local outdoor sites and spend the night at the Pocono Environmental Education Center.

-Musical Theater: Students work on all aspects of a theatrical production and perform for their parents at the end of the week.
-The 2016 production was Food, Glorious Food!
+Grade 7: Musical Theater—students work on all aspects of a theatrical production, and perform it for their parents.